ElDewrito/ElDorito/README.md

 We don't accept donations, donate money to your favorite charity instead.

 We do it for free, because the possibility of Halo 3 on PC fills us with glee.

+Although if you have a spare server running [ElDewrito-MasterServer](https://github.com/ElDewrito/ElDewrito-MasterServer) on it would be welcomed, get in touch with us on IRC and we can help you set this up.

+## Help/Support/Contact
+We have an [IRC channel on Snoonet](https://irc.lc/snoonet/eldorito/) where most of the devs are, just /join #ElDorito

+If you have issues you can get in touch with us on there, or make a bug report in our issue tracker and we'll look over it.